jdlamstein/tennispredictor/README.md

 Betting strategies involving the Kelly Criteria was tackled by Sipko's thesis [Machine Learning for the Prediction of Professional Tennis Matches](https://www.doc.ic.ac.uk/teaching/distinguished-projects/2015/m.sipko.pdf).
 Simple strategies involve betting below a threshold.
 More sophisticated strategies involve calculating the optimal amount to bet based on the probability of winning and the houses' betting odds.

-At the moment, I provide the code to predict the winners, but not the betting predictions.
+**NEW**: This repository now includes a complete betting strategy module implementing Kelly Criterion bet sizing, backtesting framework, and performance monitoring.
+See [betting/README.md](betting/README.md) for details.

 ## Setup